codeclimate/styleguide/README.md

 Any PR comments regarding violations of the guidelines here should be addressed immediately and without discussion.
-If you disagree with a guideline, propose a change in a PR.
+If you disagree with a guideline, propose a change in a PR to this repo.
 Once the team has settled on a guideline, it must be followed.

 Existing code may be fixed for style if, and only if, it must be touched in the course of your current work.
 Do not change code *only* to fix style.